sjquigley/Open-Fuego-Workshop-CW/README.md

 ## Best Practices for Working with Code in the Classroom

-* *Work with Code* – most all of the code your students will need to write has already been written.
+* *Yep...Work with Code* – most all of the code your students will need to write has already been written.
 Encourage students to work with code, not write it.
 (Disagree?
 See our final entry)

 * Admit ignorance – your students will be much more responsive to learning about code and computer science when they realize that their teachers are also learners.